-Neurobiology of Disease (GS-NE- 422)
+Neurobiology of Disease (GS-NE-422)

 This course will cover important and scientifically tractable disorders of nervous system function.
 The course will expose the students to the incidence, clinical manifestations, pathophysiology and current scientific models of the causes and mechanisms of some of the most common disorders of brain and nervous system function and development throughout the lifespan.
+This is an advanced course assuming basic knowledge of neuroscience.
+Completion of an introductory course is required.
+Students outside the Neuroscience Graduate Program must receive permission from course director to register, as registration is limited to 20 students.

+Credits: 2 Term: 4

-Term: 4 Counts for 30 hr. requirement: Y Director: Dr. Jeffrey Noebels
+Counts for 30 hr. requirement: Y Director: Dr. Jeffrey Noebels